mruiz7797/double-seven-guitars/docs/README.md

 ### Deployment

-Github Pages was used to deploy the live website.
+GitHub Pages was used to deploy the live website.
 The instructions to achieve this are below:

-1. Log in to Github
+1. Log in to GitHub
 1. Find the repository for this project (double-seven-guitars)
 3. Click on the Settings button at the top of the screen.
 4. Click on the Pages button on the left navigation bar.